|

 processing textile materials in the plants in Killingly.*

-summer fishing cottages and year-round homes on the lake to take advantage of
+fishing cottages and year-round homes on the lake to take advantage of

 its spectacular tree-lined views, swimming in the cool reservoir,